 “In a time when local voices and headlines are growing more faint, KLCC news is deepening its commitment to factual, inclusive journalism,” added KLCC General Manager, Jim Rondeau.
 “We’re glowing over this recognition of our team and very proud of the spirit that motivates them to deliver a timely snapshot of our region—day after day.”

-“Our non-profit has been investing in hyperlocal journalism in the Columbia River Basin since 2001,” said KEPW team member John Quetzalcoatl Murray.
-“With inspiration from the Pulitzer Prize awarded to citizen journalist Darnella Frazier, who bore witness to the police murder of George Floyd and changed the world, we are supporting watershed-based journalism throughout the Pacific Northwest.”
+“We have been investing in hyperlocal journalism in Pacific Northwest watersheds since 1999,” said KEPW partner John Quetzalcoatl Murray.
+“With inspiration from the Pulitzer Prize awarded to citizen journalist Darnella Frazier, who bore witness to the police murder of George Floyd and changed the world, and with awareness of the impacts of climate change, we are encouraging greater watershed awareness by providing watershed-based news.”

 KLCC and KEPW are judged in the Small Market Radio Division for Region 1, including Oregon, Washington, Alaska, Idaho, and Montana.
 Regional winners will go on to compete in the national Edward R. Murrow Awards.